-2. Decent work lens - Process
+2. Decent Work Lens Process

-Swedfund's investment process applies a decent work lens to all investments; this entails an integrated approach to analyze investment opportunities from a Decent work perspective.
-The lens aims to address Decent work aspects throughout the entire lifetime of an investment, i.e. at the initial due diligence, during the active ownership phase and during the exit phase.
+Swedfund's investment process applies a decent work lens to all investments; this entails an integrated approach to analyze investment opportunities from a decent work perspective.
+The lens aims to address decent work aspects throughout the entire lifetime of an investment, i.e. at the initial due diligence, during the active ownership phase and during the exit phase.

-A fundamental aspect of the Decent work lens is to safeguard and promote adherence with national labour legislation and respect for international labour standards.
-Swedfund applies: IFC Performance Standards (primarily PS2), which is guided by ILO's Declaration on Fundamental Principles and Rights of Work; ILO's Basic Terms and Conditions of Employment; and; the United Nations Guiding Principles on Business and Human Rights (UNGP), in the assessment and management of its investees.
+A fundamental aspect of the decent work lens is to safeguard and promote adherence with national labour legislation and respect for international labour standards.
+Swedfund applies: IFC Performance Standards (primarily PS2), which is guided by ILO's Declaration on Fundamental Principles and Rights of Work; ILO's Basic Terms and Conditions of Employment; and the United Nations Guiding Principles on Business and Human Rights (UNGP), in the assessment and management of its investees.

-2.1 Concept Clearance - initial risks and impacts analysis
+2.1 Concept Clearance - Initial Risk and Impact Analysis